-There are many that deny the existence of the fires of hell and refuse to believe that eternal separation from God, awaits those who refuse to trust in Christ for their salvation, and yet there are many passages that warn of this terrible place of torment, where their worm does not die, and the fire is not quenched.
-Jesus Himself tells us he who believes is not condemned, but he that does not believe is condemned already - because he has not believed in the only begotten Son of God.
+There are many that deny the existence of the fires of hell and refuse to believe that eternal separation from God awaits those who refuse to trust in Christ for their salvation, and yet there are many passages that warn of this terrible place of torment, where the worm does not die and the fire is not quenched.
+Jesus, Himself, tells us he who believes is not condemned, but he that does not believe is condemned already - because he has not believed in the only begotten Son of God.

-There are many that deny a truth, that is clearly recorded in the word of God - eternal damnation, in the lake of fire for the lost.
-There are many who dismiss the teaching of the Lord Jesus, who are ready and willing to believe extra-biblical prophecies; new-age philosophies; revelations from mystics; illumination from tarot cards, and secret intel from a wide range of plausible people and teachers who tickle their itching ears.
+There are many that deny a truth that is clearly recorded in the Word of God - eternal damnation in the lake of fire for the lost.
+There are many who dismiss the teaching of the Lord Jesus, but are ready and willing to believe extra-biblical prophecies, new-age philosophies, revelations from mystics, illumination from tarot cards, and secret intel from a wide range of plausible people and teachers who tickle their itching ears.
 Broad is the way that leads to destruction and there are many who believe a lie in preference to the truth.

-While many teach the story of this beggarman is only a parable, that teaches some principles, there is compelling evidence to suggest this is a true story, and relates the eternal destinies of two Jewish men.
+While many teach that the story of this beggarman is only a parable that teaches some principles, there is compelling evidence to suggest this is a true story and relates the eternal destinies of two Jewish men.
 Lazarus was a poor vagrant who was covered in sores and would sit by the gate of a wealthy merchant, begging for scraps of food.
-Sometimes he was fed by crumbs of bread that fell from the table of this rich man, But Jesus told this story as a warning to the hypocritical Pharisees, who treated Christ with contempt and ridiculing His message of salvation.
+Sometimes he was fed by crumbs of bread that fell from the table of this rich man.
+Jesus told this story as a warning to the hypocritical Pharisees who treated Him with contempt and ridiculed His message of salvation.

-These short-sighted men flaunted their religiosity and justified themselves in the sight of others - but God knew the thoughts of their heart which were disgusting in His sight.
-It was to these men, who prided themselves on their knowledge of Old Testament Scripture, to whom Jesus related the terrible fate of the rich man, who was clothed in purple cloth and fine linen, and dined sumptuously on the best of fare.. and Lazarus, the poor beggarman who sat at his gate.
+These short-sighted men flaunted their religiosity and justified themselves in the sight of others - but God knew the thoughts of their hearts which were disgusting in His sight.
+It was to these men, who prided themselves on their knowledge of Old Testament Scripture, to whom Jesus related the terrible fate of the rich man who was clothed in purple cloth and fine linen and dined sumptuously on the best of fare... and Lazarus, the poor beggarman who sat at his gate.

-Jesus explained that after the death of these two men, Lazareth was taken to Paradise - to 'Abraham's bosom', where he was comforted, while the rich man was sent to Hades, where he was tormented and in deep distress.
-Seeing the comfort Lazareth enjoyed, the rich man begged him to come to him, and soothe his thirst with a drop of water.
+Jesus explained that after the death of these two men, Lazarus was taken to Paradise - to 'Abraham's bosom' where he was comforted, while the rich man was sent to Hades where he was tormented and in deep distress.
+Seeing the comfort Lazarus enjoyed, the rich man begged him to come to him and soothe his thirst with a drop of water.
 But he was informed that there was an unbridgeable gap between the paradise that Lazarus enjoyed and the misery the rich man was suffering.

-Realising the shocking truth... that his own punishment was never-ending, the rich man's begged that Lazareth be permitted to return to earth to warn his five brothers to mend their ways, so they would not also have to come to that terrible place of torment.
-It was then that the Lord Jesus uttered this chilling world, "If they do not listen to Moses and the Prophets, they will not be persuaded even if someone were to rise from the dead."
+Realising the shocking truth... that his own punishment was never-ending, the rich man begged that Lazarus be permitted to return to earth to warn his five brothers to mend their ways so they would not also have to come to that terrible place of torment.
+It was then that the Lord Jesus uttered this chilling statement, "If they do not listen to Moses and the Prophets, they will not be persuaded even if someone were to rise from the dead."

-Throughout Scripture Abraham is identified as the 'father of faith', "and his faith was reckoned as righteousness".
-The reason that Lazareth was taken to 'Abraham's bosom' - to 'Paradise', was because of his faith in God's Word.
-Lazareth believed God and HIS faith was also reckoned as righteousness.
+Throughout Scripture, Abraham is identified as the 'father of faith' "and his faith was reckoned as righteousness."
+The reason that Lazarus was taken to 'Abraham's bosom' - to 'Paradise' was because of his faith in God's Word.
+Lazarus believed God and his FAITH was also reckoned as righteousness.
 However, the reason that the rich man was sent to the place of torment was that, like the proud Pharisees, he believed in his OWN righteousness to save him.
-And because of his lack of faith in God's Word, he remained under God's condemnation - for HE who believes in NOT condemned BUT he who does NOT believe is condemned already - because he has not believed in the only begotten Son of God.
+And because of his lack of faith in God's Word, he remained under God's condemnation - for he who believes is NOT condemned BUT he who does not believe is condemned ALREADY - because he has not believed in the only begotten Son of God.

-Like Abraham, and all Old Testament saints, who were looking for their coming Messiah, the soul of Lazarus was taken to a holding place called 'Paradise', or 'Abraham's Bosom', UNTIL Jesus died on the cross, as payment for their sins and rose from their grave to set these captive souls free.
-Like the rich man, and all who do not believe on Jesus for the redemption of their soul, the same place of torment, and Great White Throne judgement awaited these proud, religious, Pharisees - if they refused to believe on the Lord Jesus Christ for the forgiveness of their sin.
+Like Abraham, and all Old Testament saints who were looking for their coming Messiah, the soul of Lazarus was taken to a holding place called 'Paradise' or 'Abraham's Bosom' UNTIL Jesus died on the Cross as payment for their sins and rose from the grave to set these captive souls free.
+Like the rich man, and all who do not believe on Jesus for the redemption of their soul, the same place of torment and Great White Throne judgement awaited these proud, religious Pharisees - if they refused to believe on the Lord Jesus Christ for the forgiveness of their sin.